 When Do I Get my Collateral Back?

-If you put up collateral, all collateral will be returned upon the exoneration of bond.
+If you put up physical collateral, all collateral will be returned upon the exoneration of bond.
 We must receive the Order of Exoneration before we can release the collateral.

-Besides Cash, What Other Forms of Collateral Do You Take?
+What Forms of Collateral Do You Take?

 What Happens if the Defendant Skips Bail?